Modularity of higher theta series I: cohomology of the generic fiber: The transverse Lagrangians ansatz

 \begin{cor} Suppose that for any $\cG \in \Bun_{GU^{-}(2m)}(k)$ and any two transverse Lagrangian sub-bundles $\cE_1, \cE_2 \subset \cG$, we have

 Then $\wt Z^{r}_{m}$ is modular. \end{cor}

 \begin{proof} The meaning of modularity is that $\wt Z^{r}_{m} (\cG, \cE_1) = \wt Z^{r}_{m} (\cG, \cE_2)$ for any two (not necessarily transverse) Lagrangian sub-bundles $\cE_1, \cE_2 \subset \cG$.
-By Lemma \ref{lem: transverse Lagrangian}, we can link any two Lagrangian sub-bundles by a Lagrangian sub-bundle which is transverse to both. \end{proof}
+By Lemma \ref{lem: transverse Lagrangian}, applied at the generic point of $X'$, we can find a Lagrangian subspace of the generic fiber of $\cG$ which is transverse to the generic fibers of both $\cE_1$ and $\cE_2$.
+This generic Lagrangian extends uniquely to a Lagrangian sub-bundle of $\cG$ by saturation.
+Thus we can link any two Lagrangian sub-bundles by a Lagrangian sub-bundle which is transverse to both. \end{proof}

-Therefore, in order to establish Theorem \ref{thm: main}, we are reduced to proving:
+Hence, in order to establish Theorem \ref{thm: main}, we are reduced to proving:

 \begin{thm} For any $\cG \in \Bun_{GU^{-}(2m)}(k)$ and any two transverse Lagrangian sub-bundles $\cE_1, \cE_2 \subset \cG$, we have

 \end{thm}

 The formulation in \cite{FYZ2} involves a similitude line bundle $\LL$ on $X'$.
 For sanity of notation, \emph{we will present the proof only in the case where $\LL$ is trivial}, so that it may be omitted entirely.
 The argument can be adapted to include $\LL$ in a completely straightforward manner.
 Accordingly, we assume henceforth that the similitude line bundle $\mf{M}$ for $\cG$ is $\om_{X}^{-1}$, i.e., the Hermitian form on $\cG$ is an isomorphism $\cG\isom \s^{*}\cG^{*}$.